tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 3. <http://blog.firstiwaslike.com/elixir-deployments-with-distillery-running-ecto-migrations/>
 4. <https://github.com/bitwalker/distillery/blob/master/docs/Running%20Migrations.md>

-NOTE: if using edeliver run `mix edeliver migrate production up` task instead.
+NOTE: if using edeliver just run `mix edeliver migrate production up` task
-      though this module still might be useful if you're planning to add more release tasks here later.
+      instead - it runs migrations remotely without all this hassle. though this module still might be useful if you're planning to add more release tasks to it later.

 _lib/release/tasks.ex_: